KnipTang/FlappyBird-Genetic_Algorithm/README.md

 ### Neural Network
 Every bird has a neural network.
 This neural network consists of an input layer, a hidden layer and an output layer.

-The input layer has 2 nodes.
+The input layer has two nodes.
 The first node takes the length between the x value of the bird and the x value of the center of the incoming pipes.
 The second node does the same but for the y value.

 These values get passed to the 6 hidden nodes.
 These nodes take the values of the input nodes and calculate/multiply them with the bird's unique "weightsInputToHidden" and "weightsHiddenToInput" values.
 These unique values decide how well the bird will perform.
 The closer these values are to the final solution the better the bird performs.
 This is the weight matrices or DNA of the bird.